What are Workflows?

 - Click Create Workflow to open a new canvas

-- Drag nodes from the sidebar onto the canvas
+- Drag blocks from the sidebar onto the canvas

-- Connect nodes by dragging from output handles to input handles
+- Connect blocks by dragging from output handles to input handles

-- Configure each node by clicking on it
+- Configure each block by clicking on it

 - Your workflow auto-saves as you build